 He says it was a word for the chariot itself.
 “When a warrior died in battle, according to [Hindu] mythology, a heavenly chariot called a yoga would come and carry him up to heaven where all the dead heroes would stay forever.”

 With that said, not every yogi agrees on this "yoke" root.
 For one, there's Aadil Palkhivala, a master yoga teacher and certified yoga therapist who learned yoga from B. K. S. Iyengar, a man from Bellur, India, who many consider the father of the modern yoga.
 Palkhivala says the word yoga was derived Sanskrit root yuj which means to bind, to integrate or to come together.
 Hence, yoga is the integration of body, mind and spirit.

 Over time, yogi’s goals have shifted.

-If the original practitioners of yoga time travelled and found themselves in a modern yoga studio, they would have no idea what was going on, Remski says.
+If the original practitioners of yoga time traveled and found themselves in a modern yoga studio, they would have no idea what was going on, Remski says.
 They were all about mind over body.
 “They weren't into functional movement, strength training, toning, increased flexibility, beauty, therapy, or even relaxation,” he says.

 “They weren't trying to become more grounded multi-taskers or more healthy and productive citizens.
 They were pursuing transcendent goals — but that didn't necessarily mean love and light.
 In many cases it looked like meditating themselves into trance states that lasted for days or weeks, or holding their breath until they either died — seriously — or transitioned into some kind of post-human state.”